Poems of a Thousand Masters

-Poems of a Thousand Masters (千家诗; Qianjia Shi) is a 13th-century Chinese poetry anthology primarily comprising classical poems from the Tang and Song dynasties.
-It was originally titled "A selection of poems by a thousand distinguished poets of the Tang and Song dynasties” compiled by Liu Kezhuang (1187-1269) and subsequently condensed by Xie Fangde (1226–89).
+Poems of a Thousand Masters (千家诗; Qianjia Shi) is a 13th-century Chinese poetry anthology primarily comprising classic poems from the Tang and Song dynasties.
+It was originally titled "A selection of poems by a thousand distinguished poets of the Tang and Song dynasties” compiled by Liu Kezhuang (1187-1269) and subsequently condensed by Xie Fangde (1226–1289).
 It had been used as a children's poetry textbook throughout the late imperial eras.
 Ming dynasty Wang Xiang added more five-character quatrains (绝句, juéjù) and regulated verses (律诗, lǜshī) to the collection.
-The widely circulating edition includes 226 poems by 126 poets, divided into four volumes based on poetry form.
+The original edition by Liu Kezhuang consist of over 1,200 poems in 22 volumes.
+However, the widely circulating edition condensed by Xie Fangde and later again modified by Wang Xiang, only includes 226 poems by 126 poets, divided into 4 volumes based on poetry form.
 The title "a thousand masters" is more hyperbolic than descriptive.
 The top three Tang poets featured in the anthology are Du Fu (twenty three poems), Li Bai (nine poems), and Wang Wei (six poems).

 Editions and content

 The original edition by Liu Kezhuang was organized by topics.
 In addition to common poetic themes like seasons and scenic appreciation, it also included poems portraying everyday life, aimed at acquainting younger children with the affairs, customs, habits, and common knowledge of society.
 This edition was relatively intricate, featuring poems of varying qualities, spread across twenty-two volumes comprising over twelve hundred pieces.

 Subsequently, Xie Fangde, a descendent of the Southern Song dynasty organized and edited the collection, categorizing the poems into seven character quatrains and regulated verses.
 The number of poems in Xie's edition was reduced to approximately one hundred and twenty-three.

 Ming dynasty Wang Xiang further organized and edited an expanded version of the anthology, adding a total of 84 five-character quatrains and verses.
 It begins with the famous lines by Tang dynasty poet Meng Haoran, "Spring Daybreak":